Alexander of Hales: Summa Universae Theologiae

-He had written the summary/commentary of Peter Lombard's four books of the Sentences.
+Alexander wrote a summary and commentary of Peter Lombard's four books of the Sentences.
 It had exposed the trinitarian theology of the Greeks.
 This had been the most important writing that Alexander had claimed, and it had been the earliest in the genre.
 While it is common for scholars to state that Alexander was the first to write a commentary on the Sentences of Peter Lombard, it is not quite accurate.
 Authorship is more contentious for this work; although he started this work, he died before it could be finished, and it most likely was more a product of people other than Alexander.
 There were a number of "commentaries" on the Sentences, but Alexander's appears to have been the first magisterial commentary.
 Although it was Alexander's most significant writing, it had not been completed, therefore leaving historians with many questions on the reliability and quality of the writing.
 This was taken into consideration when the Summa had been examined by Victorin Doucet for different editions of them.
 The sources has seem to be the resulting problem of the Summa, "counted there were 4814 explicit quotations and 1372 implicit quotations from Augustine, more than one quarter of texts were cited in the body of the Summa.

 Of Alexander's Summa, which was on one occasion proclaimed by an assembly of seventy doctors to be infallible, Roger Bacon declared that, though it was as heavy as the weight of a horse, it was full of errors and displayed ignorance of physics, of metaphysics, and even of logic.

 Other historical works

 Alexander also influenced and sometimes is confused with Alexander Carpenter, Latinized as Fabricius (fl.
 1429), who was the author of the Destructorium viciorum, a religious work popular in the 15th and 16th centuries.
-Carpenter also authored other works, such as "Homiliae eruditae" ("Learned Sermons").
+Carpenter also authored other works, such as Homiliae eruditae ("Learned Sermons").